garden-io/garden/docs/reference/commands.md

-    garden deploy                         # deploy all modules in the project garden deploy my-service              # only deploy my-service garden deploy --force                 # force re-deploy of modules, even if they're already deployed garden deploy --watch                 # watch for changes to code garden deploy --hot-reload=my-service # deploys all services, with hot reloading enabled for my-service
+    garden deploy                         # deploy all modules in the project garden deploy my-service              # only deploy my-service garden deploy service-a,service-b     # only deploy service-a and service-b garden deploy --force                 # force re-deploy of modules, even if they're already deployed garden deploy --watch                 # watch for changes to code garden deploy --hot-reload=my-service # deploys all services, with hot reloading enabled for my-service